-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
+Require or result in the relocation or construction of new or expanded water or wastewater treatment or electric power, natural gas, or telecommunications , the construction of which could cause significant environmental effects?

 Less than Significant Impact.
-The General Order will be implemented by the regional water boards and includes requirements for implementing best practicable treatment or control measures.
-The General Order is consistent with water quality policies.
-Adoption and implementation of the General Order will not cause winery process water to exceed (be worse than) requirements of a regional water board.
-A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; compliance of individual wineries will be evaluated on a site-specific basis at that time.

-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

-Less than Significant Impact.
 Dischargers seeking coverage under the General Order may be required to make improvements in treatment, storage, or disposal methods for winery process water.
-Those requirements may result in new or expanded winery process water treatment systems being constructed.
-Any new or expanded facilities are unlikely to significantly affect the environment due to the requirements contained in the General Order.
+Those requirements may result in new or expanded winery process water treatment systems being constructed or relocated.
+Any new or expanding facilities are unlikely to significantly affect the environment due to the requirements contained in the General Order.
 Winery treatment systems are privately owned and operated, and generally have no effect on existing publicly owned treatment works (POTW).
+Adoption and implementation of the General Order will not result in construction or expansion of POTW facilities.
 Some small wineries may elect to tank and haul their wastewater to a POTW.
 Those discharges are controlled by the POTW industrial waste discharge permit requirements.
-In addition, a project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; the potential for significant environmental effects will be evaluated on a site-specific basis at that time.
-Adoption and implementation of the General Order will not result in construction or expansion of POTW facilities.
+In addition, a project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; the potential for significant environmental effects and impacts on utilities will be evaluated on a site-specific basis at that time.

-Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
+Require or result in the construction or expansion of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?

 Less than Significant Impact.
-Adoption and implementation of the General Order would not directly require or result in the construction of new stormwater drainage facilities or expansion of existing facilities.
-Existing wineries typically address stormwater drainage by containing it on-site.
+Adoption and implementation of the General Order would not directly require or result in the construction or expansion of new stormwater drainage facilities or expansion of existing facilities.
+Existing wineries typically address stormwater drainage by containing it onsite.
 A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; potential environmental impacts of new or expanding stormwater drainage facilities will be evaluated on a site-specific basis at that time.

-Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed?
+Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years?

 Less than Significant Impact.
-The General Order will not require new or expanded water supply entitlements.
-Construction of new or expanding wineries may require some water supplies to accommodate the construction processes.
-Supplemental irrigation water may be needed to grow a crop in an LAA.
-However, the General Order will not change the water supply needs or require new or expanded entitlements, especially over existing agricultural activities.
+In general, most wineries practice groundwater supply recharge through LAAs and subsurface disposal systems treatment.
+Ponds, tanks, or other storage systems are also common for effective water use on wineries.
+Some new or expanding wineries enrolled under the General Order may perform construction projects to achieve compliance or further winery development.
+It is not known at this time the specific number of location of wineries that may implement such new or expanding projects.
+Construction of new or expanding wineries may require some water supplies to accommodate construction processes or supplement irrigation water for LAA crops .
 A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order; water supply needs and necessity for new or expanded entitlements will be evaluated on a site-specific basis at that time.
+Water supply needs for such projects shall consider regional water board and local authority guidance to ensure water supply needs are appropriated in balance with other local, regional, or statewide needs or ordinances (e.g. Sustainable Groundwater Management Act and local/ regional groundwater management plans) during dry years or drought.
+The General Order requires the discharger to comply with the applicable regional water board Basin Plan, water quality objectives, and statewide plans/ policies which outline mitigation for water supply beneficial use.

 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project’s projected demand in addition to the provider’s existing commitments?